mgreiler/se-unlocked-website/src/posts/wordpress-dev-training-business.md

 ---
-title: 'Running a profitable training business for Ruby developers'
+title: 'How to master a difficult job search and proof them all wrong'
 date: '2022-06-15T10:53:31+00:00'
 updated: "2022-12-10T05:16:50+00:00"
 status: publish